MIDI & MusicXML Player

 - In compound meters (6/8):

-- If tempo > 60 bpm: 2 clicks per dotted quarter
+- If tempo > 60 bpm: 2 clicks per dotted quarter note

 - If tempo ≤ 60 bpm: 6 clicks per eighth note

-🎛️ The mixer
+🎛️ The Mixer

 - Each instrument (blue)